About

 Meet the Team

 Partner Zoe Nathan is the celebrated baker and founder of Huckleberry Bakery & Café and author of its namesake cookbook.
-As the co-owner of the Rustic Canyon Family, she and Josh are partnered with talented chefs, bakers and a wine director behind some of Santa Monica’s most beloved dining destinations.
-She lives with her three kids in Ojai and runs 50/50 Farms, a 3.5-acre operation focused on soil health, that grows produce for The Dutchess and the community in need.
+As the Co-Owner and Chief Creative Officer of the Rustic Canyon Family, she and Josh are partnered with talented chefs, bakers and a wine director behind some of Santa Monica’s most beloved dining destinations.
+Zoe and Josh were also James Beard semifinalists for “Outstanding Restaurateurs” in 2018.
+She lives with her three kids in Ojai and runs 50/50 Farms, a 3.5-acre operation focused on soil health, that grows all the beautiful flowers and some seasonal ingredients (citrus, stone fruit, eggs, honey) for The Dutchess.

 Pastry Chef/Partner Kelsey Brito was previously the Bakery Director of Operations at Milo + Olive, and honed her skills at Huckleberry and San Francisco’s Tartine.
 The Dutchess marks her first foray as a Partner.
 Baking runs deep through her Portuguese family, with some of her earliest memories being of her grandmother Leonor whipping up traditional egg tarts.
 She’s a pie girl at heart, but you can find all manner of beautifully rustic and seasonal pies, layer cakes, cookies and sweet things on the shelves or your dinner table.
 Kelsey, who lives in Ventura with her baker boyfriend, loves working with heirloom grains and finds constant inspiration and kinship from local farmers.

-Executive Chef/Partner Saw Naing was previously the Executive Chef at Tallula’s in Santa Monica where he built the Mexican restaurant’s housemade masa program with Chef Jeremy Fox from the ground up.
+Executive Chef/Partner Saw Naing was previously the Executive Chef at the Rustic Canyon Family’s former Mexican restaurant, Tallula’s, where he built the housemade masa program with Chef Jeremy Fox from the ground up.
 He has worked alongside other acclaimed chefs, such as Thomas Keller at Bouchon and Joachim Splichal at Café Pinot.
 After leaving Tallula’s to pursue his dream of opening a Burmese-Indian spot, he reconnected with Zoe and Josh less than a year later.
 Saw, who studied music and was in a metal band, brings his own, unique spin to his heritage’s cuisine, and he’s a fierce proponent of only using what’s local and available—a hallmark of Burmese food.
-He lives in Ojai with his wife Brittany, who is the Assistant General Manager and also crafts non-alcoholic cocktails at The Dutchess.
+He lives in Ojai with his wife Brittany, who crafts a local, non-alcoholic amaro called Namari.

 Partner Josh Loeb oversees the beverage program at The Dutchess and supports overall operations.
 Josh became inspired to open his first restaurant after doing dinner pop-ups out of his childhood home in Santa Monica’s Rustic Canyon.
-Josh opened the flagship restaurant (which now has a Michelin star) in 2006, and has organically grown the Rustic Canyon Family with Zoe into a collection of welcoming, neighborhood restaurants.
-He and Zoe were also James Beard semifinalists for “Outstanding Restaurateurs” in 2018.
-He’s also the CEO of small-batch Bonito Coffee Roaster in Ojai, which you can get a taste of at The Dutchess.
+Josh opened the critically-acclaimed, flagship restaurant in 2006, and as Co-Owner and CEO has organically grown the Rustic Canyon Family with Zoe into a collection of welcoming, neighborhood restaurants.
 A major advocate for land reciprocity and responsible sourcing, Josh created an Organic Transition Grant in 2021 with the restaurant group and The CCOF Foundation to help 10 small farmers in California transition to regenerative, organic practices.

 Our Providers